CS 566 – Efficient Algorithms (Winter 2025-26)

 Tutorials (Übungen)

-There will be small-group tutorials, organized by Nikolaus Glombiewski and Hannes Feil.
-The first tutorial classes will be held in the week of October 21.
+Solutions are discussed in small-group tutorials, led by Finn Moltmann and Arsenij Winkel; check ILIAS for your group assignment.
+The first tutorial classes will be held in the week of October 20.

 Online Tools

-We will use several tools and services that have proven effective in this module.
+We will use several tools and services that have proven effective for this module.

 Campuswire